4 March |

 Basino, Basinos

-Seventh-century benedictine monk.
+Seventh-century Benedictine monk.
 Abbot of Saint Maximinus monastery in Trier, Germany.
 Bishop of Trier.
 Assisted English missionaries in the area, including Saint Willibrord of Echternach.

 in Lorraine, France